muhammadshaban89/Git-Masters/Git-Reset/README.md

 -----------

 - `git reset` is one of those commands that feels simple at first… until you realize it has **three different modes** and each one rewrites history in a different way.
-- Since you’re already deep into Git workflows, let’s give you a clean, practical breakdown you can actually use in real troubleshooting.

 **What `git reset` *really* does**